Maham707/Fake-News-Detector/README.md

 # 📰 Fake News Detector

-A simple machine learning based web app that classify news articles as **real** or **fake** based on their content.
+A simple machine learning based web app that classifies news articles as **real** or **fake** based on their content.
 Built with Python, Flask, and scikit-learn.

 ## Features